cakephp/docs/en/development/sessions.rst

 * ``Session.autoRegenerate`` - Auto regeneration used to only be available when ``Security.level`` was set to high.
 Enabling this setting, turns on automatic renewal of sessions, and sessionids that change frequently.
+Enabling this value will use the session's ``Config.countdown`` value to keep track of requests.
+  Once the countdown reaches 0, the session id will be regenerated.
+This is a good option to use for applications that need frequently changing session ids for security reasons.
+You can control the number of requests needed to regenerate the session by modifying :php:attr:`CakeSession::$requestCountdown`.

 * ``Session.defaults`` - Allows you to use one the built-in default session configurations as a base for your session configuration.